red-tux/zabbix-rhds/README.md

 # zabbix-rhds
 Red Hat Directory Server monitoirng with Zabbix

+# License
+This software is released under the GPL V3 Open Source Licence.

 # Support
 This program and related components are not officially supported or maintained by Red Hat.